Please follow whichever COVID-19-related restrictions apply to you and where you live

-Here’s a fact that doesn’t get enough airtime: getting intimate (with someone else or on our own) is good for us.
+Here’s a fact that doesn’t get enough airtime: getting intimate (with someone else or on our own, depending on what current rules permit where you are!) is good for us.
 Sex can help reduce stress and is (aptly) good for our hearts, while regular sex can even bolster our immune systems.
 But despite it being 2020, sadly, there’s still a fair bit of moral outrage when it comes to talking about women’s sexuality.
 God forbid admitting you masturbate or *whispers* use sex toys.

 Indeed, a Public Health England report found that more than 40% of women say they’re dissatisfied with their sex life, while another survey discovered a third of people think men need sex more than women.
 Stereotyping much?

 But here’s the thing: even a hug can lower blood pressure.
 What’s more, your sex life can tell you a lot about the state of your health.
 Loss of libido, for example, can be caused by everything from tiredness to diabetes.
 So getting to know what ‘normal’ looks like for you could help.

 While sexual liberation in the 60s and 70s made huge strides, another leap is needed now.
 The good news?
 There’s progress, with everything from a sex-positive festival, Sexolution, to the new Vagina Museum (it’s closed now, due to the Covid-19 pandemic, but there’s lot of interesting stuff on the website) in London.

 Spearheading this movement are inspirational women saying sexual pleasure is not only natural but also good for our wellbeing.
 We talked to some of them about getting educated and learning to express our needs.